All In Business

 Each of the questions you have considered and each idea you have written down points towards a potential risk or cost and a potential reward or benefit.
 People who are considering going into business for themselves must weigh the costs against the benefits to decide if their idea is worth the effort.
 This is called a cost/benefit analysis.

-Listen to several of the following audio files (or read the transcripts) available at My Own Business.
+Have your students watch several of the videos or read interviews available at My Own Business.

 - Elaine Mitchell – Specialized Veterinarian